 At A Glance

-What is security of electronic medical information?
+What is electronic medical information security?

 What is patient privacy?